On the Two Paths Theorem and the Two Disjoint Paths Problem: Two paths theorem

-We have seen that frames of webs are crossless in Lemma~\ref{lem:frame_crossless}.
-Using the previous inductive characterisation of webs, we can easily show that they are actually maximally crossless, which is the first half of our main theorem. \begin{lemma} Every web is maximally crossless for its frame. \end{lemma} \begin{proof} We reason by induction on the order of the considered web.
-Webs with frame of length three being cliques by Proposition~\ref{prop:3_webs}, they are edge-maximal for any property.
-Thus, let $G$ be a web with frame $C$ of length at least four.
-By Proposition~\ref{prop:generating_webs_parallel}, $G$ is the web composition of two webs $H$ and $K$ along some induced $C$-path $P$ of $G$.
+We now prove the generalised two paths theorem (Theorem~\ref{theo:gen}).
+We have already seen that web frames are crossless (Proposition~\ref{prop:frame_crossless}); we first show that the webs are maximally so.
+The proof of this result will be reused to exhibit crossings in our presentation of the algorithm for the two disjoint paths problem (Section~\ref{sec:computing_crossings_and_web_completions}). \begin{lemma} The frame of a web $G$ is crossed in all edge extensions of $G$. \end{lemma} \begin{proof} We reason by induction on the order of $G$.
+Let $C$ be the frame of $G$.
+Since $3$-webs are cliques (Proposition~\ref{prop:3_webs}) they cannot be extended with a new edge.
+We may thus assume $|C|\ge 4$, and hence by Proposition~\ref{prop:generating_webs_parallel}, that $G$ is the web composition of two webs $H$ and $K$ along some induced $C$-path $P$ of $G$.
 Let $C_H$ and $C_K$ be the frames of $H$ and $K$, respectively.
-By induction hypothesis, $H$ and $K$ are maximally crossless for $C_H$ and $C_K$, respectively.

-Note that as $P$ is induced in both $H$ and $K$, these webs cannot be expressed as some edge composition along some edge between non-consecutive vertices of $P$.
-By the last version of Lemma~\ref{lem:connectivity_lemma_webs} as given in Remark~\ref{rem:connectivity_lemma_webs}, this implies that all vertices of $H$ are $C_H$-connected to $C_H-P$ in $H$, and similarly for $K$.
+By induction hypothesis, $C_H$ (resp. $C_K$) is crossed in any edge extension of $H$ (resp. $K$).

-Let $e$ be some edge on $V(G)$ that is not in $G$.
+Let $e=xy$ be an edge which is not in $G$.
 We prove that $C$ is crossed in $G+e$.
+To build such a crossing we will rely on the following claim: